go-asyncapi is a tool for working with AsyncAPI documents.

 Well, go-asyncapi provides more features, and it’s written in Go.

 The official generator is quite specific for many use cases.
 At the moment, it produces the Go code bound with the Watermill framework, but not everyone uses the Watermill in their projects.
-Moreover, a project may have a fixed set of dependencies, for example, due to the security policies in the company.
+Furthermore, a project may have a fixed set of dependencies, for example, due to the security policies in the company.

 Also, the official generator supports only the AMQP protocol.